Meditative Herbs & Enchanted Fowlk Life

 Large $12.00 each

-I created FaieryPond about 25 years ago, unfortunately it was put away for about 10 years because it was originally put together to become a large scale automata as in the Golden Ages.
-I brought out in 2010 when I realized how special this was to me back then and even though it did not become a full scale working automata, it did become the basis for all of my tales I write about.
+I created FaieryPond in the mid 1990's, unfortunately it was put away for about a good ten years because it was originally put together to become a large scale automata as in the Golden Ages.
+I brought out in 2010 when I realized how special this was to me back then and even though it did not become a full scale working automata, it did become the basis for some of the tales I write about.

 It lives here in my imagination, where it originated in my tales.